weewx/weewx/docs_src/utilities/wee_import.md

 * `windchill`

 !!!
 Note
-    If `calc_missing = False` is included in the `[WD]` section of the import configuration file being used then all of the above fields will be set to <span class="code">None/null</span>.
+    If `calc_missing = False` is included in the `[WD]` section of the import configuration file being used then all of the above fields will be set to `None/null`.
 The default setting of the `calc_missing` option is `True`.

 ### Step-by-step instructions

 To import observations from one or more Weather Display monthly log files:

-1. Ensure the Weather Display monthly log file(s) to be used for the import are located in a directory accessible by the machine that will run <span class="code">wee_import</span>.
-For the purposes of the following examples, there are five months of logs files covering the period September 2018 to January 2019 inclusive located in the <span class="code">/var/tmp/wd</span> directory.
+1. Ensure the Weather Display monthly log file(s) to be used for the import are located in a directory accessible by the machine that will run `wee_import`.
+For the purposes of the following examples, there are five months of logs files covering the period September 2018 to January 2019 inclusive located in the `/var/tmp/wd` directory.

 1. Make a backup of the WeeWX database in case the import should go awry.